 A popular draw a regional festivals, the Fremonts have played the San Diego Blues Festival (2003, 2015), the Tucson Heritage Festival (2004), the San Diego County Fair (2003, 2005, 2006), the Adam’s Avenue Street Fair (2005, 2010, 2016) Street Scene (2004), Gator by the Bay (2014), the SoNo Fest (2012, 2013, 2016) and Tucon’s infamous Club Crawl (2010).

 In addition to sharing the stage with artists ranging from Otis Rush to Lazy Lester, the band has also backed the likes of James Harman, Johnny Dyer, Little George Sueref, Mark Hummel, and San Pedro Slim and was recently featured in a (to be released) film documenting the Southern California blues scene.

 The Fremonts are traditionalists in the truest sense of the word, a band that places the song before the solo.
 Numerous awards and accolades attest to the fact that the Fremonts' sound has not gone unnoticed.
 In 2003, the band was named, "Best Blues Band" by the San Diego Reader.
 In 2004, the Fremonts' debut project, "No More Doggin'" was featured in Blues Revue magazine and received airplay across the United States, Canada, Europe and South America.
 The band’s second record, "Mighty Crazy" was produced by Grammy winner, Mark Neill.
-The record won blues album of the year at the 2006 San Diego Music Awards and received critical praise in America, Canada, Europe and South America.
+The records won blues album of the year at the 2006 San Diego Music Awards and received critical praise in America, Canada, Europe and South America.
+In 2016, the band released "Alligator" on the Truax label.
+It has been featured in several blues publications and was nominated for a San Diego Music Award.
 The Fremonts enjoy regular airplay on XM Radio and continue to be nominated for numerous regional music awards.